Three-point bounds for energy minimization: The orthoplex bound

 Under $\varphi$, an $(n,N,t)$ antipodal code is mapped to an spherical code.
 Thus, any bound on such spherical codes yields a bound on the original antipodal code.
 Linear programming bounds are useless in this context, because any positive-definite function on the higher-dimensional sphere pulls back under $\varphi$ to a positive-definite function on $S^{n-1}$ (so there is no need to apply $\varphi$ in the first place).
 However, other bounds may prove fruitful.
 For example, for $m+1 < k \le 2m$, no $k$-point code in $S^{m-1}$ can achieve an angle of better than $\pi/2$ (see \cite{R} or Theorem~6.2.1 in \cite{BJr}).
 It follows that when $n(n+1)/2 < N/2 \le n(n+1)-2$, no $N$-point antipodal code in $S^{n-1}$ can have maximal inner product less than $1/\sqrt{n}$, since otherwise its image under $\varphi$ would have maximal inner product less than $0$.
 This is the orthoplex bound for projective codes.

 It is not obvious that the orthoplex bound is ever sharp, but in fact it is sharp in several important cases, for example when

 These cases are all taken from \cite{CHS}.
-The $(7,3)$ case is of course the optimality as a projective code of the rhombic dodecahedron.
+The $(7,3)$ case is of course the rhombic dodecahedron code.
 Another noteworthy case is $N/2 = n(n+2)/2$ with $n$ a power of $4$ (which generalizes the $(12,4)$ case), due to Levenshtein \cite{L1}.
 In this case, the orthoplex bound shows that optimality still holds when up to $n/2 - 1$ lines are omitted.

-Unfortunately, the orthoplex bound does not imply uniqueness.
+The orthoplex bound does not imply uniqueness.
 One problem is that when $N/2 < n(n+1)-2$, there are continuous families of spherical codes with maximal inner product $0$.
 To prove uniqueness, one would have to determine which such codes are in the image of $\varphi$, which seems to be a subtle question.
 Even when $N/2 = n(n+1)-2$, the image of $\varphi$ is uniquely determined up to isometries of the sphere containing it, but it does not obviously follow that the original code is also unique.

 Uniqueness is not merely difficult to prove, but in fact sometimes false.
 For example, the unique $(4,24,1/2)$ antipodal code is the regular $24$-cell (uniqueness follows easily from the two-point bounds).
 As one can see in the list of examples above, the orthoplex bound proves not only that it is optimal, but also that removing one pair of antipodal points still yields an optimal antipodal code of size $22$.
 However, that is not the only $(4,22,1/2)$ antipodal code.
 Another one is given by the vertices $(\pm 1/\sqrt{3}, \pm 1/\sqrt{3}, \pm 1/\sqrt{3},0)$ of a cube, a pair $(0,0,0,\pm 1)$ of points antipodal to all of them, and the two octahedra